yehia67/documentation/iota-go/0.1/how-to-guides/create-account.md

     In storage, each account has a unique ID, which is created from a hash of an address with index 0 and security level 2.
     :::

-4. Use the timesrc package to create an NTP (network time protocol) timesource object that will be used to calculate CDA timeouts and timeouts during API requests to the node.
-In this example, the time source is a Google NTP server.
+4. Use the `timesrc` package to create a `timesource` object that will be used to calculate CDA timeouts and timeouts during API requests to the node.
+In this example, the time source is a Google NTP (network time protocol) server.
 For better performance, we recommend setting up your own NTP server.

      ```go
     // create an accurate time source (in this case Google's NTP server).